Helping you and your child sleep

 - Find out about attending a parent support group to meet other families with disabled children.
 Have they tried something you haven't?

-- If you are in a support group, they might be interested in hosting one of our information sessions helping your child sleep.
+- If you are in a support group, you might be interested in hosting one of our information sessions helping your child sleep.

 Tips to help you sleep